heartcombo/has_scope/README.md

 This will allow usual users to get only available items, but admins will be able to access blocked items too.

+## Check which scopes have been applied

+To check which scopes have been applied, you can call `current_scopes` from the controller or view.
+This returns a hash with the scope name as the key and the scope value as the value.

+For example, if a boolean `:active` scope has been applied, `current_scopes` will return `{:active => true}`.

 ## Bugs and Feedback

 If you discover any bugs or want to drop a line, feel free to create an issue on GitHub.